wundergraph/connectrpc-tutorial/README.md

 ## 2. ConnectRPC Server

+**⏱️ Time Required: 5-10 minutes**

-We have pre-prepared a `connect.config.yaml` file for you which turns on ConnectRPC Server mode on the router.
+We have pre-prepared a [`connect.config.yaml`](./connect.config.yaml) file for you which turns on ConnectRPC Server mode on the router.

 ```yaml
 # ./connect.config.yaml